 Congratulations to the Stinger Battalion Cadet of The Month Winner for Aug 2019: Cadet Private Matthew Wix and NCO of the month Cadet Sergeant First Class Madison Bowles!
 Each month cadets from each of the three companies are selected by their leadership to represent their company.

 Additional support is now available for Chattahoochee Tech students who have experienced foster care thanks to a $30,000 grant awarded to the Chattahoochee Tech Foundation by the J.W.
 Fanning Institute for Leadership Development, a unit of Public Service and Outreach at the University of Georgia.

-Hiram High School CTI (Career and Technical Instruction) student organization elected officers for the 2018-19 school year.
-The officers are Mario Leone, President; Daniel Hamilton, Vice President; and Tate Kirby, Secretary.
+Hiram High School Career and Technical Instruction (CTI) student organization elected officers for the 2019-20 school year.
+The officers are Daniel Hamilton, President; Alondra Perez-Bonilla, Vice President; and Abby Buice, Secretary.